[Updated April 2017]

-Luminosity masks creates a highly targeted selection with seamless feathered transition.
+Luminosity mask creates a highly targeted selection with seamless feathered transition.

 This simply cannot be replicated with other selection tools in Photoshop.

-I’ll use this image below to show you how to apply tonal adjustments with luminosity masks.
+I’ll use this image below to show you how to apply tonal adjustments with luminosity mask.

 It was taken near midday so the image looks flat and washout in general.